Share this post on:

 Extraverted Thinking helps to create order out of chaos and organizes the environment through charts, graphs, outlines, etc.

-You love a challenge because it attests to your skills, and you will almost always follow through with a project.
+People who prefer Extraverted Thinking love a challenge because it tests your skills, and you almost always follow through on a project.

 Characteristics:

-• Applies logic, order, and efficiency to the outer world.
+• You apply logic, order, and efficiency to the outer world.

-• Quickly notices inefficiency or flaws in a system or plan and is skilled at streamlining processes.
+• You quickly notice inefficiency or flaws in a system or plan and are skilled at streamlining processes.

-• Expresses thoughts directly and is skilled at critiquing, directing, and organizing.
+• You express thoughts directly and are skilled at critiquing, directing, and organizing.

-• Takes decisive action and focuses on objective logic and data to make decisions and create plans.
+• You take decisive action and focus on objective logic and data to make decisions and create plans.

 Introverted Thinking (Ti)